mapsteps/ultimate-quick-view-woocommerce/readme.txt

 * **[Page Builder Framework](https://wp-pagebuilderframework.com/?utm_source=ultimate_quick_view&utm_medium=repository&utm_campaign=wpbf)** - A fast & minimalistic WordPress theme designed for the new WordPress era.
 * **[Ultimate Dashboard](https://ultimatedashboard.io/?utm_source=ultimate_quick_view&utm_medium=repository&utm_campaign=udb)** - The #1 WordPress plugin to customize your WordPress dashboard and admin area.
-* **[WP Swift Control](https://wpswiftcontrol.com/?utm_source=ultimate_quick_view&utm_medium=repository&utm_campaign=swiftcontrol)** - The plugin to make your clients enjoy WordPress.
+* **[Better Admin Bar](https://betteradminbar.com/?utm_source=ultimate_quick_view&utm_medium=repository&utm_campaign=bab)** - The plugin to make your clients enjoy WordPress.
 It replaces the default admin bar to provide the best possible user experience when editing & navigating a website.

 == Installation ==
 1. Download the ultimate-quick-view-woocommerce.zip file to your computer.
 1. Unzip the file.
-1. Upload the swift-control folder to your `/wp-content/plugins/` directory.
+1. Upload the ultimate-quick-view-woocommerce folder to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the *Plugins* widget in WordPress.

 == Frequently Asked Questions ==